ktooi/ansible-role-ofed/SPEC.md

    `ofed_sriov_num_vfs_map` overrides if provided; otherwise apply `ofed_sriov_num_vfs` uniformly.
 6. **Enable IOMMU and update the boot loader**: configure kernel parameters for SR‑IOV.
-On Red Hat systems use `grubby` to append `ofed_sriov_iommu_options` to all installed kernels.
-On Debian/Proxmox hosts the role parses `ofed_sriov_iommu_options` into individual parameters and then idempotently inserts or updates each one in `GRUB_CMDLINE_LINUX_DEFAULT` within `/etc/default/grub`.
+The role computes a set of default IOMMU options at runtime based on CPU vendor: on Intel systems it uses `intel_iommu=on iommu=pt pci=realloc`, while on AMD systems it uses `amd_iommu=on iommu=pt`.
+Callers can override these defaults by setting `ofed_sriov_iommu_options`.
+On Red Hat systems use `grubby` to append the resolved options to all installed kernels.
+On Debian/Proxmox hosts the role splits the resolved options into individual parameters and then idempotently inserts or updates each one in `GRUB_CMDLINE_LINUX_DEFAULT` within `/etc/default/grub`.
 The implementation mirrors the approach used in the `pve_i915_sriov_dkms` role: first normalise the GRUB line so that there is always a space between existing parameters and then use a complex back‑reference regex to insert or update each parameter without duplicating entries.
 After modifying the file the role runs `update-grub` and `update-initramfs` and triggers a reboot if necessary.
 7. **Reboot**: instruct the caller to reboot if kernel parameters or kernel versions changed.